DRAFT Programme

 19:00 - 19:30

-Launch of The Green Librarian Handbook & Reception
+Launch of The Green Librarian Handbook & Reception ELAN

 19:30 -

-Conference Dinner Dress code: Think sustainable, dress green (Even a small splash of green counts!)
+Conference Dinner Dress code: Think sustainable, dress green (even a small splash of green counts!)
 Visit to the Astronomical Tower will be available during the evening.

-Mirror Chapel
+Mirror Chapel National Library

 9:00 - 11:30

-From policy to practice: The OMC Report in actionEBLIDA Strategic Session
+From policy to practice: The OMC Report in action - Continues

 Small Hall